 Amsterdam Institute for Humanities Research

 The Amsterdam Institute for Humanities Research (AIHR) is the Faculty of Humanities' research institute.
+On the AIHR website you can find more information about doing a PhDs in the Humanities.
 The positions available in the Humanities are published here.
 On the UvA website you will find more information on doing a doctoral programme at the university.